 Published configurations cannot be unpublished and deleted cards cannot be recovered.

 These cards are available in both MyAthens Basic and MyAthens Plus.
 MyAthens Basic has a limit of one card of each type.
 In all cases, at least one of Text, Contact details, or Button card must be present.

 A card that contains your organisation's public contact details as set in your organisation preferences.
 This card can only be removed if there is a text or button card present.

 A card that can contain text, links, images, and embedded videos from YouTube or Vimeo.
 Use this for things like library information or links to resources that can't go on other cards - e.g. free or OpenAccess resources.

-You can access advanced options such as tables, fonts and colours via the menu at the top of the editor.
+You can access options such as hyperlinks, tables, fonts and colours through the ellipsis button or the menu at the top of the editor.